 In My Psychological Shoes

 It’s fair to say I’m an ADHD sceptic.
-I particularly grapple with the ADHD label.
-I’ve never been part of an “ADHD clinic” partly due to my scepticism, but I feel uncomfortable being part of a process that diagnoses children from a young age.
-In my view, there are many different developmental pathways children can travel down and I remain curious about who benefits from such a label.
+I particularly grapple with the diagnosis and have never been part of an “ADHD clinic.”
+I feel uncomfortable being part of a process that diagnoses children from a young age.
+In my view, there are many different developmental pathways children can travel down and I remain curious about who benefits from such a label and treatment.

 My scepticism has grown with experience.
 My curiosity about why a child displays erratic, unmanageable behaviour, and struggles to concentrate remains dissatisfied with the medical perspective.
 I’ve found when I’ve met with families, I’ve heard stories associated with fearfulness, anxiety, and difficult early relationships (to name a few).
 I would often formulate that their current concerns were connected to their child’s early attachment experiences and early trauma, rather than ADHD.

 The symptoms, or characteristics, of ADHD are similar to an Insecure Ambivalent Attachment Style.
 Children who develop this attachment style are unsure if the adult(s) around them are going to meet their needs.
 They have received inconsistent care: sometimes their needs are met, sometimes they’re ignored, sometimes intervention is intrusive and intimidating, sometimes it’s shaming.
 These children aren’t sure what they’re going to get or when they’re going to get it.
 Such parents tend to be preoccupied with their own needs, rather than their child’s.